ampproject/amp-toolbox/packages/optimizer-docker/README.md

 ## Introduction

-amp-optimizer-docker is a [Docker](https://www.docker.com/) container that exposes an [AMP Optimizer](https://github.com/ampproject/amp-toolbox/tree/main/packages/optimizer) server for optimizing your amphtml using the same server-side-rendering optimizations as the [Google AMP Cache](https://developers.google.com/amp/cache).
+[ampproject/toolbox-optimizer](https://hub.docker.com/r/ampproject/toolbox-optimizer) is a [Docker](https://www.docker.com/) container that exposes an [AMP Optimizer](https://github.com/ampproject/amp-toolbox/tree/main/packages/optimizer) server for optimizing your amphtml using the same server-side-rendering optimizations as the [Google AMP Cache](https://developers.google.com/amp/cache).

 ## How it works